epics-extensions/EPNix/docs/ioc/user-guides/testing/integration-tests.md

 - SVM Mode
 - AMD-v

-If you don't have KVM,
+If you don't have KVM
-and you're running Nix on a virtual machine, check your firmware settings as said before, and look up your hypervisor documentation to enable nested virtualization.
+and are running Nix on a virtual machine, review your firmware settings as described earlier, and consult your hypervisor documentation to enable nested virtualization.

-If this doesn't work,
+If this isn't possible,
-you can still proceed without hardware acceleration by adding this line to your {file}`nix.conf`:
+you can still proceed without hardware acceleration by adding the following line to your {file}`nix.conf`:

 ```{code-block} dosini
 :caption: {file}`/etc/nix/nix.conf`